ganesh250684/TerraformReportExtension/BLOG.md

 ## Frequently Asked Questions

 ### Is it really free?
-**Yes!** 100% free, no limits, no trials.
+**Yes!** Basic reports are 100% free forever — unlimited usage, no trials, no time limits.
 Open source MIT License.
+This is not a freemium trap; the core value is and will always be free.

+### What about AI features?
+Will you take away the free version?
+**Never.** Basic reports stay free forever.
+We're adding *optional* AI features in v1.1 for users who want:
+- Risk assessment and impact analysis
+- Automated testing recommendations
+- Rollback procedures

+**Pricing will be:**
+- Free tier: 10 AI reports/month (try before you buy)
+- Pro: $9.99/month unlimited AI reports
+- BYOK: Use your own OpenAI key = unlimited at cost price (~$0.10/report)

+Think of it like GitHub: free for core features, paid for advanced intelligence.
+You choose what you need.

 ### Does it work offline?
-**Yes!** No API calls, no internet required.
+**Yes!** Basic mode: 100% offline, no API calls, no internet required.
 Everything runs locally.
+AI mode (coming soon): Requires internet for AI analysis, but your code never leaves your control (we only send the parsed plan summary, not your actual infrastructure code).

-### What about AI features?
+### Is the AI pricing worth it?
-Basic reports are free forever.
-AI-enhanced analysis coming in v1.1 with:
-- 10 AI reports/month free
-- Unlimited with your own OpenAI API key
+If you've ever caused a production incident from misreading a Terraform plan, **yes**.
+One avoided outage pays for years of AI reports.
+But try the free basic reports first — they solve 80% of the problem for $0.

 ### Does it support Mac/Linux?
 Currently Windows-optimized.
 Mac/Linux support coming in v1.1.